Find Your Dream Home on Your Military Family's Budget

 A Large, Fenced Yard

 If you have a pet, or if you’re a family who spends lots of time outdoors, then make this one a priority on your list.
 Unlike updates, you can’t add a backyard over a weekend.
-Well, I guess you could, but that’s called an encroachment, and there’s all sorts of legal issues involved in making that kind of update to your home.
+Well, I guess you could, but that’s called an encroachment, and there are all sorts of legal issues involved in making that kind of update to your home.

 There’s that, and I don’t think your neighbors would appreciate you reappropriating their land for your own purposes.